-7.4.1.4 Procedure for Reporting Serious Adverse Events
+7.4.1.4 Procedure for Reporting Serious Adverse Events and Adverse Events of Interest

-In the event of any new SAE related to the previous r-hGH treatment or any SAE of interest (related and not related) occurring during the reporting period, the Investigator must immediately (i.e. within a maximum 24 HOURS after becoming aware of the event) inform the CRO, PPD, by phone, fax or by email.
-Non-serious AEs of interest (related and not related) are sent to the CRO within one week.
-The reports have to be sent by phone, fax or by email to the contact details below:
+In the event of any new SAE related to the previous r-hGH treatment or any SAE of interest (related or not related) occurring during the reporting period, the Investigator must immediately (i.e., within a maximum of 24 HOURS after becoming aware of the event) inform the CRO, PPD, by phone, fax or by email.
+Non-serious AEs of interest (related or not related) are sent to the CRO within one week.
+The reports have to be sent by phone, fax or email to the contact details below: